Blanche d'Orléans: Early life

 Blanche d'Orléans was born at Claremont House in Surrey in 1857.
 Her family had lived there after the February Revolution of 1848.
 She was the only child of the royal couple born in exile, and there was a gap of nine years between Blanche and her nearest sibling in age, Marguerite.

-Her mother died two weeks after giving birth to her.
+Her mother died two weeks after giving birth to Blanche.
 She was christened after her paternal grandmother, her godmother, her godfather, and her mother.
 Her godparents were her father's younger brother Henri, Duke of Aumale, and his wife Lina.